What Costs and Fees Are Associated with Bridging Loans?

 Transfer fees

-Yet another administrative fee, this one covers the bank charges involved in transferring the funds from the lender to you or your conveyancing solicitor.
-This will be around £25.
+Yet another administrative fee, this one covering the bank charges involved in transferring the funds from the lender to you or your conveyancing solicitor, will be around £25.

 When do you pay these fees?

 Most of these fees can be rolled into the loan and paid at the end of your term.
-This is usually more convenient for you, but remember you are then paying interest on these extra fees each month, so will be more expensive over time.
+This is usually more convenient for you, but remember you are paying interest on these extra fees each month, which will be more expensive over time.

 However, you will need to pay these particular fees upfront: